ssbc/ssb2-discussion-forum/README.md

 that it has problems with forking an identity where, most commonly, when restoring an identity the latest messsage was not properly fetched before writing new messages.
-If we remove this strictly linear restriction then we don't have this problem.
-Now for some applications we need to order, but we already have an abstraction we can use for this, the tangle that ties messages from multiple author together into a directed acyclic graph.
+If we remove this strictly linear restriction and instead operate on a directed acyclic graph then we don't have this problem.
+This is similar to tangles used for keeping track of messages from multiple authors related to a single root.

-Lastly we would also like to enable partial replication, not only of particular partition (subfeed), but also maybe just the latest 20 messages from and author.
-And efficiently handle data that can be heavily edited using a sparse replication mode.
+Lastly we would also like to enable partial replication, not only of particular partition (nested feed), but also maybe just the latest 20 messages of a feed.
+While also efficiently handle data that can be heavily edited using a sparse replication mode.

 ## Format

-A minibutt message consists of a bipf-encoded array of 3 fields:
+A minibutt message consists of 3 elements:

 - `metadata`
 - `signature`
 - `content`

+The metadata is used build the DAG structure around the content.
+Signature signs the metadata and content is, well the actual data.

-The message ID is the first 16 bytes of the author concatenated with the 16 first bytes of the the [blake3] hash of the concatenation of `metadata` bytes with `signature` bytes.
+The message ID is the first 16 bytes of the author concatenated with the message hash.
+The message hash is 16 first bytes of the the [blake3] hash of the concatenation of `metadata` bytes with `signature` bytes .

 ### Metadata

 The `metadata` field is a bipf-encoded array with 7 fields:

- - `author`: an ed25519 public key
+ - `author`: a ssb-bfe-encoded minibutt feed ID, an ed25519 public key
- - `subfeed`: a string to identity the subfeed if used.
+ - `feed`: a string to identity the nested feed if used.
- - `sequence`: an integer representing the position for this message in the feed.
-Starts from 1.
+ - `previous`: an array of message hashes of directly previous messages from the same author and feed.
  - `timestamp`: a double representing the UNIX epoch timestamp of message creation
- - `tag`: a byte with extensible tag information (the value `0x00` means a standard message, `0x01` means subfeed, `0x02` means end-of-feed).
+ - `tag`: a byte with extensible tag information (the value `0x00` means a standard message, `0x01` means nested feed, `0x02` means end-of-feed).
 In future versions other tags to mean something else.
  - `contentLength`: an integer encoding the length of the bipf-encoded `content` in bytes
  - `contentHash`: the first 16 bytes of the [blake3] hash of the bipf-encoded `content` bytes

-It is important to note that one author can have multiple feeds, each feed is defined as author + subfeed. `sequence` relates to the feed.
+It is important to note that one author can have multiple feeds, each nested feed defined as author + feed.

-FIXME: we might need to BFE encode these for the database.
-Maybe it's a bad idea not to encode them, I'm just not sure we ever will need to ability to change e.g. the hash function used.

 ### Signature

 The `signature` uses the same HMAC signing capability (`sodium.crypto_auth`) and `sodium.crypto_sign_detached` as in the classic SSB format (ed25519).

 ### Content